Click on the links or covers to read, buy & listen on Audible (and click here to listen to the Spotify Playlist)

 Reference to and non-graphic memories of past (400+ years ago) pregnancy loss

-Reference to past (400+ years ago) sexual assault and eventual confrontations with the assaulter
+Reference to past (400+ years ago), off-page sexual assault and eventual confrontations with the assaulter (with support present)

 Toxic masculinity (it doesn’t last forever, promise)